brandonanderson807/mm-trader/docs/spec.md

 1. Price Feeds
 2. Blockchain Data
-3. Satelite data.
+3. Economic Data

 #### Strategies

-- Strategy Registry:
-    - Place to register new strategies.
+* Strategies can be implemented by 1) trader, 2) backtester.
+* It must have configuration to identify:
+    * Assets that it will be trading.
+    * General restrictions: (i.e. tripple barrier method, general limits).
+    * Features Set
+    * Prices
+    * Rules that it must follow.

+* There is a strategy registry:
-    - Will need to have an ability to point to a model, have it know which data sets are dependencies, ability to use the startegy (i.e. trader or backtester).
+    1. Will need to have an ability to point to a model, have it know which data sets are dependencies, ability to use the startegy (i.e. trader or backtester).
+    2. Place to register new strategies.

+*

 #### Backtester

+* Requests data from historical feeds

 #### Portfolio Manager

 #### Trading Bot

+* Can be either:
-- Paper Trader
+    1) Paper Trader
-- Real-time Trader
+    2) Real-time Trader

 #### Front End